Washington County DUI Court Process

 The Court Process Timeline

-The DUI court process in Washington County, Tennessee, generally follows this timeline:
+The DUI court process in Washington County generally follows these steps:

 1. Arraignment (First Appearance)

-• When it happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on your citation.
+• When it Happens: The arraignment is your first official court appearance, typically scheduled within a few weeks of your arrest.

-• What to expect: At the arraignment, the judge will inform you of the charges against you, your rights (including the right to remain silent and the right to an attorney), and the potential penalties you face.
+• What to Expect: At the arraignment, you will be formally advised of the charges against you, your rights (including the right to an attorney), and the potential penalties you face.

-• Entering a plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
-Generally, it is advisable to plead "not guilty" at the arraignment.
-This gives you time to consult with an attorney, review the evidence, and explore your options.
+• Entering a Plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
+If you are unsure how to plead, it is advisable to plead "not guilty" to allow time to consult with an attorney and explore your options.

 2. Pre-Trial Hearings

-• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to try to reach a favorable outcome.
-This could involve pleading guilty to a lesser charge or reducing the penalties you face.
+• Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor to try to reach a favorable resolution to your case.
+This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-You can also choose a bench trial, where the judge makes the decision.
-An attorney can help you determine which is the better option for your case.
+• Jury vs. Bench Trial: If you and the prosecution cannot reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your blood alcohol content (BAC) exceeding the legal limit of 0.08, or evidence of impairment based on field sobriety tests and police observations.
+• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as police officer testimony, breathalyzer results, and field sobriety test results.

-• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or questioning the validity of the field sobriety tests.
+• Common Defenses: Common defenses to DUI charges include challenging the validity of the traffic stop, questioning the accuracy of the breathalyzer test, and arguing that the field sobriety tests were improperly administered.

-The penalties for DUI in Tennessee can be severe and increase with each subsequent offense.
+The penalties for DUI in Tennessee are outlined by state law and can be severe.

 First Offense